cylammarco/WDPhotTools/docs/source/tutorials/fitting.rst

 | 8    + :math:`\checkmark` |                    |                    |                    |
 +------+--------------------+--------------------+--------------------+--------------------+

-Below is the default setup of the `fit` method, we will go through the 7 cases one by one ans see how we can configure the fitter to perform fitting in each scenario.
+Below is the default setup of the `fit` method, we will go through the 8 cases one by one and see how we can configure the fitter to perform fitting in each scenario.

 .. code:: python